carpentries-incubator/git-novice-branch-pr/_episodes/09-github.md

 > ## HTTPS vs. SSH
 >
 > We use SSH here because, while it requires some additional configuration, it is a
 > security protocol widely used by many applications.
-The steps below describe SSH at a
-> minimum level for GitHub.
 A supplemental episode to this lesson discusses advanced setup
 > and concepts of SSH and key pairs, and other material supplemental to git related SSH.
 {: .callout}